gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Changing the name of the Git user / group

-By default, omnibus-gitLab uses the user name `git` for Git gitlab-shell login, ownership of the Git data itself, and SSH URL generation on the web interface.
+By default, Omnibus GitLab uses the user name `git` for Git GitLab Shell login, ownership of the Git data itself, and SSH URL generation on the web interface.
 Similarly, `git` group is used for group ownership of the Git data.